bnitishbharadwaj26/invoice-extractor-fe/README.md

 ```
 The application will open at `http://localhost:3000`.

-Alternatively, after initial setup, you can run both frontend and backend using the root `run.bat` (Windows) or `run.sh` (Linux/Mac) script.

 ## Features
 - **Connect Gmail**: Secure OAuth flow.
 - **Dashboard**: View extracted invoices in a table.